1745 imperial election

-The imperial election of 1745 was an imperial election held to select the emperor of the Holy Roman Empire.
-It took place in Frankfurt on September 13.
+The 1745 imperial election was held on (13 September 1745) in Frankfurt am Main to elect the new Holy Roman Emperor following the death of Emperor Charles VII.
+Francis Stephen of Lorraine was elected, restoring the Habsburg dynasty to the imperial throne.

 Background

 War of the Austrian Succession

 Charles VI, Holy Roman Emperor died on October 20, 1740.
-His daughter Maria Theresa inherited his royal titles in Austria, Hungary, Croatia, Bohemia, Transylvania, Mantua, Milan, Galicia and Lodomeria, the Austrian Netherlands and Parma according to the terms of the Pragmatic Sanction of 1713.
+His daughter Maria Theresa inherited his royal titles in Austria, Hungary, Croatia, Bohemia, Transylvania, Mantua, Milan, the Austrian Netherlands and Parma according to the terms of the Pragmatic Sanction of 1713.

 Although Prussia had accepted the Pragmatic Sanction, it now repudiated Maria Theresa's inheritance as a violation of Salic law.
 Its king Frederick the Great invaded Silesia on December 16.
 France and Bavaria, whose elector Charles Albert rejected the Pragmatic Sanction for self-interested reasons, joined Prussia in 1741.
 Charles Albert's territories in Bavaria were quickly overrun by the Austrian forces of Maria Theresa, but the alliance remained on the attack.
 On November 26, Prague was captured and on December 9, Charles Albert crowned himself king of Bohemia.
 On January 24, 1742, in the imperial election of 1742, from which Maria Theresa was excluded, he was elected Holy Roman Emperor as Charles VII.

 He died of gout at Nymphenburg Palace on January 20, 1745, three years before the conclusion of the war.